Skip to content

 External scholarships, listed on our website, are a good way to partially fund your study abroad experience.
 In addition, the Center for International Education and Global Strategy offers two scholarship programs for UAlbany students studying abroad on UAlbany or 4-year SUNY programs.

-More information on applying to these scholarships is located on the Scholarships web page.
+More information on applying to these scholarships is located on the Scholarships web page

 Testimonials